Practice Essentials

 Pityriasis alba resolves spontaneously; treatment consists primarily of good general skin care and education of a young patient’s parents about the benign nature of this self-limited disorder.
 Therapy may also include the following:

-• Low-potency topical steroids (eg, hydrocortisone 1%, desonide 0.05%): May help with erythema and pruritus associated with the initial lesions and may accelerate repigmentation of existing lesions; use should be limited, however, to avoid long-term skin atrophy and steroid changes
+Low-potency topical steroids (eg, hydrocortisone 1%, desonide 0.05%) - These may help with erythema and pruritus associated with the initial lesions and may accelerate repigmentation of existing lesions; use should be limited, however, to avoid long-term skin atrophy and steroid changes

-• Tar paste: May be helpful for chronic lesions on the trunk
+Tar paste - This may be helpful for chronic lesions on the trunk

-• Bland emollient cream: Used to reduce the scaling of lesions, especially on the face
+Bland emollient cream - This is used to reduce the scaling of lesions, especially on the face

-• Psoralen plus ultraviolet light A (PUVA) photochemotherapy: May be used to help with repigmentation in extensive cases; recurrence rate is high after treatment is stopped [8]
+Psoralen plus ultraviolet (UV) light A (PUVA) photochemotherapy - This may be used to help with repigmentation in extensive cases; recurrence rate is high after treatment is stopped [7]

 See Treatment and Medication for more detail.